About Apraxia Kids

 Read More

-Amber, a Manager in the Assurance & Advisory Group at Grossman Yanak & Ford LLP, has more than six years of experience in public accounting.
+Amber, a Senior Manager in the Assurance & Advisory Group at Grossman Yanak & Ford LLP, has more than ten years of experience in public accounting.
 She specializes in providing assurance services for a variety of clients including manufacturers and not-for-profit organizations.
 She also has experience with construction accounting, business acquisition transaction work and performing audits of employee benefit plans.

 Amber earned a B.S. degree in accounting and finance in 2013, graduating summa cum laude from St. Vincent College.
 A certified public accountant (CPA) licensed in the state of Pennsylvania, Amber is a member of the American Institute of Certified Public Accountants (AICPA) and the Pennsylvania Institute of Certified Public Accountants (PICPA).
+The PICPA recognized Amber’s contributions to the accounting profession by naming her as a recipient of the 2024 Young Leader award.

 null